starkinfra/sdk-dotnet/README.md

 ### Query PixKey logs

-You can query PixKey logs to better understand a PixKey life cycle.
+You can query PixKey logs to better understand a Pix key life cycle.

 ```c#
 using System;